Oliver-Leete/Configs/README.md

 I wanted to use nerdfont icons to represent things like battery level and network connection.
-I don't think there is a good way to do this in xmobar, so I made a litte bash script that would output these icons and then had xmobar run that script.
+I don't think there is a good way to do this in xmobar, so I made a little bash script that would output these icons and then had xmobar run that script.
 It's nothing fancy, just checks the battery state and returns the relevant icon, and does the same with network state.
 It also adds some actions to the icons, so that clicking on them makes a notification with some more info